0xABADCAFE/php8-playground/docs/jit_inline_analysis.md

 }
 ```

-The answer to the comment is: No. The PHP Opcace code generator defeats this by recognising that `$fScale` is an invariant reference to a literal, folds it and emits _exactly_ the same opcode as before.
-Which is perfect for interpretive execution but bad for JIT.
+The answer to the comment is: No. The PHP Opcache code generator defeats this by recognising that `$fScale` is an invariant reference to a literal, folds it and emits _exactly_ the same opcode as before.
+Which is perfect for interpretive execution but not for JIT.
 We can be more underhand, however:

 ```php
 function accumulate(int $iMax, float $fScale = 0.001) : float {